 Toyota Mark II (JZX100)

-A favorite amongst the VIP crowd, the Mark II is a four-door sedan that combines comfort with the infamous 1 and 2JZ engines commonly found in the Supra.
+A favourite amongst the VIP crowd, the Mark II is a four-door sedan that combines comfort with the infamous 1 and 2JZ engines commonly found in the Supra.
 The 8th gen Mark II was introduced in 1996 and featured a first for the model, AWD.
 This means that this Luxo-barge will now have remarkable stability and traction in any weather conditions

 To the inexperienced eye, this might seem like any regular JDM sedan, but once the hood is popped, everyone will know you mean business.
 For additional information be sure to check out the extensive buyer’s guide here.